 What are ads.txt and app-ads.txt?

-Created by the Interactive Advertising Bureau (IAB), ads.txt and app-ads.txt (Authorized Digital Sellers) are new projects intended to increase the transparency in the mobile advertising ecosystem.
+Ads.txt and app-ads.txt (Authorized Digital Sellers) are projects developed by the Interactive Advertising Bureau (IAB) to promote transparency within the mobile advertising ecosystem.

 The projects allow the publishers to declare who is authorized to sell their inventory in the both web and in-app environments.
 It also allows buyers to confidently purchase through approved seller accounts.

-The process of implementing PubNative to app-ads.txt is extremely simple and straightforward:
+The process of implementing Verve Group Europe to app-ads.txt is extremely simple and straightforward:

 Create a .txt file that should be named app-ads.txt, or open an existing one if you already created it before.

-Add an entry for PubNative, which would be similar to the following information:
+Add an entry for Verve Group Europe which would be similar to the following information:

 |IAB Field Name||Description||Example||Required?|